Read-only access to Quicken For Mac financial data: transactions, spending, and portfolios.

 ZUSERPAYEE | Payee names |

 Dates use Core Data epoch (seconds since 2001-01-01).
-The server handles all date conversion automatically — you pass ISO 8601 dates, it returns ISO 8601 dates.
+The MCP server handles all date conversion automatically — you pass ISO 8601 dates, it returns ISO 8601 dates.
+The skill recipes show the conversion (+ 978307200) inline so Claude can write SQL directly.

 Account types are stored as uppercase strings: CHECKING, CREDITCARD, SAVINGS, MORTGAGE, RETIREMENTIRA, ASSET, LIABILITY, LOAN, etc. The tools accept any casing.